codio/site/source/blog/articles/2013/04/say-it-with-a-sample.html.md

 So if you like what you see, <a href="http://twitter.com/home/?status=Codio is an awesome platform for code examples and tutorials, any language, any skill level" target="_blank">tweet about us</a>, <a href="http://www.facebook.com/CodioHQ" target="_blank">like us on Facebook</a> or just leave a comment at the bottom of this page.
 The more support we get for this, the more we'll throw at it.

 ##Getting behind Education
-One of our real hopes is that Codio provides a new way for schools, univiersities and other programming courses to teach, based on working real working code, and in a way that does not require the learner to assemble a full development stack before being able to start tinkering.
+One of our real hopes is that Codio provides a new way for schools, universities and other programming courses to teach, based on working real working code, and in a way that does not require the learner to assemble a full development stack before being able to start tinkering.
 By offering these features and a real Web IDE for free, we hope to clear away a few obstacles.

 ##Video Overview
 This post describes things step by step, but if you prefer a video run-through, [click here](http://www.youtube.com/v/ypR9CUG1Tjo?autoplay=1&hd=1&fs=1&showsearch=0&rel=0&).